 Continuing our little series on American Net Worth secrets revealed by the Federal Reserve’s 2013 Survey of Consumer Finances, I figured we’d zoom into a little segment of the population where more than a few politicians have made their careers: retirees.
 Okay, that’s a big segment.
 Regardless, let’s look at the Net Worths of households […]

-We have written before on what your ideal savings rate might be.
+We have written about your ideal savings rate.
 Today, we follow through on what we promised to you – a fully editable ideal savings rate calculator which allows you to put the lessons you learned in our first post into action!
-The Ideal Savings Rate Calculator – When Can YOU Retire? […]
+The most important inputs to early retirement are your savings rate, and how much […]

 The Treasury Return Calculator below uses long run 10-year Treasury Data from Robert Shiller to compute returns based on reinvesting the coupon payments.
 You can see the total returns for the 10 Year Treasury for any arbitrary period from 1871 until today.
 (If you are looking for a similar calculator for the S&P 500 with […]